alexharri/website/posts/webgl-gradients.md

 I didn't cover these additional elements because they're not core to the effect -- they just add a layer of refinement.
 There are loads of ways in which you could tweak or add to the effect.
 I tried tons of ideas and kept those around because they worked very well.
 I suggest tweaking the code and trying to add some refinements yourself!

 Anyway, thanks so much for reading.
-I hope this was interesting.
+Take what you learned and go write some awesome shaders!

 -- Alex Harri